Chicago Style Workout 49: Source Citations, Part 1

 But this quiz isn’t going to test whether you can cite a chapter in an academic monograph or a book review in a major periodical (for that you can refer either to CMOS or to our Citation Quick Guide).
 Instead, we’ll focus on the basics: Why do you cite sources in the first place?
 What’s the difference between a footnote and an endnote?
 What is “ibid.”?

-Whether you’re an academic writer (or someone who edits them) or a student (or an instructor), anyone can benefit from a refresher.
-(We also offer a 30-day free trial of CMOS Online.)
+Whether you’re an academic writer (or someone who edits them) or a student (or an instructor), you will benefit from this opportunity to refresh your knowledge.

 Subscribers to The Chicago Manual of Style Online may click through to the linked sections of the Manual (cited in the answers).
-(For a 30-day free trial of CMOS Online, click here.)
+(We also offer a 30-day free trial of CMOS Online.)

 Note: Style guides and dictionaries sometimes disagree.
 This quiz is designed to test your knowledge of The Chicago Manual of Style.